 4.7 Addendum No. 1 to the Marketing and Advertising Services Agreement between Opera Norway AS and Mobimagic Digital Technology Limited, effective October 1, 2020, by and among Opera Norway AS, Ying Liang Limited, and Mobimagic Digital Technology Limited (incorporated herein by reference to Exhibit 4.17 to the Company's annual report on Form 20-F (File No. 001-38588) for the year ended December 31, 2020, filed with the SEC on June 11, 2021, and as amended on June 28, 2021) 4.8 Share Transfer Agreement, dated as of April 20, 2022, by and between Opera Limited and Kunlun Tech Limited, regarding the sale of certain shares of Star Group Interactive Inc. (incorporated herein by reference to Exhibit 4.8 to the Company's annual report on Form 20-F (File No. 001-38588) for the year ended December 31, 2022, filed with the SEC on April 20, 2023) 8.1 Significant Subsidiaries and Consolidated Affiliated Entities of the Registrant 11.1 Code of Business Conduct and Ethics of the Registrant 12.1 Certification by the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification by the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 13.1 Certification by the Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification by the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of KPMG AS, Independent Registered Public Accounting Firm 97.1 Clawback Policy 101 Interactive Data Files (formatted in Inline XBRL (Extensible Business Reporting Language)).
-Submitted electronically with the annual report on Form 20-F/A 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) Filed with the Original Filing on April 24, 2024. rneu with the Original rning on April 24, 2024.
+Submitted electronically with the annual report on Form 20-F 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) Filed with this annual report on Form 20-F. Furnished with this annual report on Form 20-F.